-.11 Technical Planning Chair
+.10 Technical Planning Chair

-.12 Membership/Registration Coordinator

-.13 Officials Chair
+.11 Officials Chair

-.14 Safe Sport Chair
+.12 Safe Sport Chair

-.15 Records Coordinator
+.13 Records Coordinator

-.16 Rules Chair
+.14 Rules Chair

-.17 Disability Coordinator
+.15 Disability Coordinator

-.18 Diversity Coordinator
+.16 Diversity Coordinator

-.19 Meet Sanction Coordinator
+.17 Meet Sanction Coordinator

 605.2 AT-LARGE BOARD MEMBERS - The House of Delegates or the Board of Directors by resolution may create classes of At-Large Board Members, such as an At-Large Board membership to be held by a Coach Member.
 A sufficient number of athlete members shall be elected as At-Large Board Members to constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
 The athlete At-Large Board Members shall meet the same requirements and be elected at the same time and place as the Athlete Representatives set forth in Section 604.1.2.
 All At-Large Board Members shall hold office from the date of their election (or appointment, as the case may be) through the conclusion of the second annual meeting of the House of Delegates following such election (or appointment), or until their successors are elected or appointed.